Report

 Paddle’s payments experts define and continually optimize active rules in the rules engine based on our data and analytics.
 They do this using our bespoke UI application that affords intuitive drag-and-drop controls to update the order in which rules should be evaluated.

-It might be considered a luxury to have a UI to manage the rules, instead of treating them as business logic that is part of our payment system.
+It might be considered a luxury to have a UI to manage the rules, instead of treating them as business logic that is part of our payment solution.
 However, treating the rules as data rather than as code allows payment routing logic to be managed independently of Paddle’s engineering team.

 Figure 1 - High-level flow of payment routing and retries